 Although MRI is best suited for assessing the spinal cord and ligaments of the spine, occasionally MRI is not possible due to implanted devices such as pacemakers.
 In these cases, CT myelography may be done.
 CT myelography is a CT scan done after doctors inject a radiopaque dye into the space around the spinal cord.
 CT myelography can show displaced structures that impinge on the spinal cord.

 People who may have a spinal cord injury should not be moved except by emergency personnel.
 The initial goals are to make sure people can breathe and to prevent further damage.
 Thus, emergency personnel take great care to keep the neck immobile when moving a person with a possible spinal cord injury.
 Usually, the person is strapped to a firm board and carefully padded to prevent movement.
 A rigid collar may be used to keep the neck from moving.
 When the spine is severely damaged, the vertebrae may no longer be held in place or may be broken, making the spine unstable.
 Thus, even slight movement of the injured person can cause the spine to shift, putting pressure on the spinal cord.
 Pressure on the cord increases the risk of permanent paralysis.

-Drugs may be useful.
+Medications may be useful.